The Newman--Shapiro problem: Notations and some uniqueness results for the Fock space

 We start with the following Liouville type result.
-Although we do not use it directly in the paper, it helps us to better understand how sparse are thin sets with respect to the small value sets of the Fock space functions.
-The lemma was originally given in \cite[Lemma 4.2]{BBB1}.
+Although we do not use it directly in the paper, it helps us to better understand how sparse thin sets are with respect to the small value sets of the Fock space functions.
+The lemma was originally formulated in \cite[Lemma 4.2]{BBB1}.
 A corrected proof is given in \cite{BBB1a}.
 Here we give an alternative proof.

-\begin{lemma} Let $f$ be an entire function of finite order, bounded on $\CC\setminus \Omega$ for some thin set $\Omega$.
-Then $f$ is a constant. \end{lemma}
+\begin{lemma} Let $F$ be an entire function of finite order, bounded on $\CC\setminus \Omega$ for some thin set $\Omega$.
+Then $F$ is a constant. \end{lemma}

-\begin{proof} Suppose that $f$ is not a constant and that
+\begin{proof} Suppose that $F$ is not a constant and that

 for some $N<\infty$.
 We can find $w\in\CC$ and $c\in\mathbb R$ such that the subharmonic function $u$,

 is negative on $\CC\setminus \widetilde{\Omega}$ for some open thin set $\widetilde{\Omega}$, and $u(0)=1$.
 Given $R>0$, consider the connected component $O^R$ of $\widetilde{\Omega}\cap D(0,R)$ containing the point $0$.
 By the theorem on harmonic estimation \cite[VII.B.1]{Koo1}, we have